robwa10/react-calculator/src/documentation/REACT.md

 |default|this.props.inputString(this.props.input, button)|

 `validateEquals()`
-Checks if this.props.result is not null.
-Invokes this.props.calculateResult(this.props.result)
+Checks if `this.props.result` is not null.
+If true invokes `this.props.calculateResult(this.props.result)`

 #### Render
     <div className={this.props.myClass}>